Ask a Librarian:

 7. Photocopying materials from the Library must comply with the Greek Copyright Law (No. 2121/1993).
 Photocopying an entire book/journal is prohibited.

 8. Patrons can access the online electronic resources (electronic databases with academic journals and eBooks) through their personal username and password, issued by the Library once they become members.
-The said username and password should not be transferred to other patrons or individuals who are not members of the Library.
+The said username and password should not be transferred to any other individual.

 9. Patrons should follow the publishers’ restrictions in using the online resources (academic articles and eBooks), which are displayed with each resource through the Library’s electronic databases.

-1. Patrons may enter the Central Library and the Hub only during the opening hours for the public.
+1. Patrons may enter the Library only during the opening hours for the public.

 2. Patrons should respect other patrons who wish to study/read in silence.

-3. Snacks are allowed inside the Central Library and the Hub, with the exception of the computer labs.
+3. Snacks are allowed inside the Library, with the exception of the computer labs.

-4. Mobile phones must be switched to silent or vibration inside the Central Library and the Hub.
-The use of mobile phones to make or receive calls should be restricted to the front desk area, or the stairwells, not study or work areas.
+4. Mobile phones must be switched to "silent" or "vibration" inside the Library.
+The use of mobile phones to place or receive calls should be restricted to the front desk area, or the stairwells of the building, and not at the study or work areas.

-5. Patrons are expected to treat Library staff and other patrons inside the Central Library and the Hub respectfully at all times.
+5. Patrons are expected to treat Library staff and other patrons inside the Library with respect at all times.
 Any patron behaving inconsiderately or inappropriately will be asked to leave the premises.

-6. Patrons are expected to behave considerately (including consumption of food and drink) in the Central Library and the Hub, so that other users may work in an atmosphere conducive to study.
+6. Patrons are expected to behave considerately (including consumption of food and drink) in the Library, so that other users may work in an atmosphere conducive to study.

-7. Trash is to be disposed of in the wastepaper baskets provided all around the Central Library and the Hub.
+7. Trash is to be disposed of in the wastepaper baskets provided all around the Library.

 8. Patrons must look after personal property at all times and must not leave personal possessions unattended.
-Library Services accepts no responsibility for the loss or damage of any patron’s personal possessions.
+The Library assumes no responsibility for the loss or damage of any patron’s personal possessions.

 9. It is forbidden to bring into the Library premises objects which, in the judgment of the Library staff, may cause damage to the library material.

-10. Smoking and vaping are not allowed inside the Central Library or the Hub.
+10. Smoking and vaping are not allowed inside the Library.

 Collection Development Policy